-As a disclaimer: the stuff 1-outline here is super basic and intended to give a foundation for the fundamental concepts of vent management.
-My personal recommendation for looking into the details beyond this (much of which comes up later when we talk about specific conditions) is a good, solid, heavy Anatomy and Physiology textbook.
-Or this free one thanks to Openstax.org.
-Also note that all the images in here that don't look like they were made by a four-year-old on Microsoft Paint are taken from this source (unless otherwise noted) and the images themselves are links to the specific pages in that text; if you are working on a print version there are page numbers and QR codes at the bottom of each page; and the four-year-old equivalent in the above discussion would be yours truly.
+As a disclaimer: the stuff outlined here is super basic and intended to give a foundation for the fundamental concepts of vent management.
+One recommendation for looking into the details beyond this (much of which comes up later when we talk about specific conditions) is a good, solid, heavy Anatomy and Physiology textbook1.